Jackson Convicts: 1906: Charter members Southern Michigan League

+1907 to 1915: Southern Michigan League

 The Jackson Convicts continued play in the 1907 eight-team Southern Michigan League but folded during the season.
 On July 15,1907, Jackson folded with a record of 17-27 playing the partial season under manager Bruce Haynes.
 The Tecumseh Indians won the league championship after the league played the remainder of the season with seven teams.

 Despite folding the previous season, the Convicts returned to play in the 1908 Michigan State League.
 On June 30, 1908, the Saginaw Wa-was and Jackson played a 20-inning game at Keeley Park in Jackson.
 Saginaw won the game 5-4.
 Jackson ended the season with a record of 68–57 and in third place.
-Led by manager Bo Slear, the Convicts finished the season 4.5 games behind the first place Saginaw Wa-was, as the league held no playoffs.
+Led by manager Bo Slear, the Convicts finished the season 4½ games behind the first place Saginaw Wa-was, as the league held no playoffs.

 The Convicts were involved in a close championship race in the 1909 Southern Michigan League, which held no playoffs.
 Jackson ended the season with a final record of 71–52 to place third in the eight-team league.
 Playing under returning manager, Bo Slear, the Convicts ended the season just 1.0 game behind first place Saginaw.
 Elmer Criger finished 22-7 to lead the league.
 In a close race, the Saginaw Wa-was finished with a record of 73-52, followed by the second place Flint Vehicles at 72-52 and the Convicts at 71-52.

-Jackson placed seventh in the eight-team league in 1910.
-Playing under continuing manager Bo Slear, the Convicts finished with a final record of 51-85.
-Jackson ended the Southern Michigan League season 34.5 games behind the first place Lansing Senators.
+Jackson placed seventh in the eight-team Southern Michigan League in 1910.
+Playing under returning manager Bo Slear, the Convicts finished with a final record of 51-85.
+Jackson ended the Southern Michigan League season 34½ games behind the first place Lansing Senators.